WietseWind/xrp-ledgerstats/README.md

 ```

 ... where `32570` is the ledger index you want to process.
 You should -of course- have fetched this ledger first.

-**NOTE!
-THE STATS AREN'T READY YET!
-ONLY THE BASIC LEDGER INFORMATION AND TOP 100 ACCOUNT STATS ARE CURRENTLY PRINTED**.

-I'll add the Rich List stats (https://ledger.exposed) within a few days.